reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ## Annotation Basics

 An annotation is preceded by the `@` sign.
-Some common examples of annotations are `@Override` and `@Entity`.
-These are built-in annotations provided by Java through the `java.lang.annotations` package.
+Some common examples of annotations are `@Override` and `@SuppressWarnings`.
+These are built-in annotations provided by Java through the `java.lang` package.
 We can further extend the core functionality to provide our custom annotations.

 An annotation by itself does not perform any action.
 It simply provides information that can be used at compile-time or run-time to perform further processing.